MaximeCordeil/IATK/README.md

 # IATK: Immersive Analytics Toolkit (Comming soon)

-The Immersive Analytics Toolkit (IATK) is designed to help you building data visualizations in immersive environments using UNITY.
+The Immersive Analytics Toolkit (IATK) is designed to help you building data visualizations in immersive environments (Virtual and Augmented) using Unity.
 With IATK, load CSV/TSV files and write simple code using the library to create immersive data visualisations.
+IATK provides a *Visualisation* script facility to help you creating visualisations inside the Unity editor.

+IATK is an open project!
+We setup a roadmap with features that we would like to see in IATK.
+Feel free to contribute :)

 ## Main components:
+1. Graphics toolkit
+The toolkit contains facilities to create high quality graphics deisgned for data visualisation in Virtual and Augmented Reality.
+IATK includes:

+- a **BigMesh** class that enables the creation of visualisations that display more than 65K data points
+- shaders to create fast, efficient and custom graphics for data visualisations (thick lines, dots/spheres and cubes)

+1. Visualisation helper

-1. Toolkit
+1. Scripting

 1. Template Library
    1. Histograms
    1. 2D/3D scatterplots